mrqsdf/RTSPScreenConnect/README.md

 This is a software create by Quentin Kupferlé, Pré-seller Technitien for [Sidev company](https://www.sidev.fr/).

-Witch this software you can :
+With this software you can :
 - Create Multi RTSP flux
 - Chose screen to stream
 - Chose custom FPS for stream